 Members of the Astromechs FTC team taught two classes for the Northland Families Learning Together (NFLT) Summer Co-op program in North Kansas City.
 The NFLT is a group of home-schooling families who collaborate to create interesting programs for their member families.
 The first of the four day classes our Astromechs taught was an Introduction to Electricity and Robotics for Young Engineers (ages 5-9), in which students learned about electricity, circuits, switches and robots.
 The second of these two classes was offered for students ages 9+ and included electricity, switches, robotics and an introduction to soldering.
 In each group, we also took time to share about the FIRST programs and allowed students to drive our demo robot, Rusty.

 Boy Scouts/Cub Scouts

-We were invited to talk to Cub Scout pack 247 about robotics and FIRST for their first pack meeting of the year.
-We used our two Outreach bot (Rusty and Mechanum) and our competition bot from Velocity Vortex (Nova) to teach the kids about the mechanical and technical aspects of robotics.
-Afterwards, the Cubmaster and Den Leaders were given the chance to drive the robot and we answered questions from kids and adults alike.
+We were invited to talk to Cub Scout Pack 247 about robotics and FIRST for their first pack meeting of the year.
+We used our two Outreach bots (Rusty and Mechanum) and our competition bot from Velocity Vortex (Nova) to teach the kids about the mechanical and technical aspects of robotics.
+Afterwards, the Cubmaster and Den Leaders were given the chance to drive the robot and we answered questions from kids and adults alike about how they can join a FIRST team.
 We expect more invitations from Kansas City Northland Scouts as well.